mwangdakota/pages-uswds-jekyll/pages/how-to-submit/how-to-submit.md

 ---
 # Overview

-Read this guide to help you submit a Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Phase I Proposal in FastLane.
-(A PDF version of this guide is also available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf)).
+Use this guide to help you submit a Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Phase I or Phase II proposal in Research.gov.
+(A PDF version of this guide is also available for [download]( {{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf)).

+New in November 2022, NSF will only accept full proposals from startups and small businesses via Research.gov, a new proposal submission portal that allows applicants to create, submit, track and update full proposals.
+(The system and process used to submit Project Pitches has not changed.)

+Access [Research.gov](https://identity.research.gov/sso/UI/Login?realm=%2Fresearch&goto=https%3A%2F%2Fidentity.research.gov%3A443%2Fsso%2Foauth2%2Fauthorize%3Fresponse_type%3Dtoken%26scope%3Dprofile%26client_id%3Dpsm.prod.oauth%26redirect_uri%3Dhttps%253A%252F%252Fwww.research.gov%252Fproposalprep%252Fiam%252Fauth-response.html) to submit a full Phase I or Phase II SBIR/STTR proposal.
+Visit the [Research.gov About Page](https://www.research.gov/research-web/content/aboutpsm) to help you prepare and submit your proposal.

+## Research.gov help desk
-Please contact the FastLane Help Desk (1-800-673-6188 or [fastlane@nsf.gov](mailto:fastlane@nsf.gov)) for IT system or ADA and 508 compliance-related questions (7:00 AM – 9:00 PM Eastern Time; Monday – Friday except federal holidays).
-SBIR and STTR program-related questions should be directed to [sbir@nsf.gov](mailto:sbir@nsf.gov).
+Please contact the Research.gov Help Desk (1-800-381-1532 or [rgov@nsf.gov](mailto:rgov@nsf.gov) ) for IT system or accessibility-related questions (7:00 AM – 9:00 PM Eastern Time; Monday – Friday except federal holidays).

+## Before you submit

+### Were you invited to submit a proposal?

+NSF SBIR/STTR Phase I applicants are REQUIRED to submit a “Project Pitch” that outlines the project objectives, technical innovation and associated technical risks.
+Projects that seem to be a good fit will be officially INVITED to submit a full proposal.

+Only invited SBIR/STTR proposals will be reviewed by NSF.
+To learn more about the Project Pitch, please visit How It Works.

+### Applying for Phase II? [h3]

+Only NSF Phase I SBIR/STTR awardees are permitted to submit a Phase II proposal.
-FastLane will not accept proposals after 5:00 PM submitter’s time on the submission window closing date.
-We encourage you to follow guidance from your program director about when and how to submit your proposal.
+We encourage you to follow guidance from your program director about when and how to submit your Phase II proposal.

-<span style="color:red">Proposals must be submitted in FastLane by October 26, 2022.
-Beginning October 27, 2022, proposals will NOT be accepted in FastLane.</span>
+## Preparing your proposal

+### Read the SBIR/STTR Solicitation
+The Phase I and Phase II SBIR/STTR Solicitations explains what information should go in thethe content needed in your proposal.
+We also encourage you to join an upcoming webinar to help you prepare your proposal or to reach out to the relevant SBIR/STTR program director if you have questions about the Phase I proposal and review process.

+### Proposal content questions
+SBIR and STTR program-related questions should be directed to sbir@nsf.gov.